 Picking up and distorting arguments from the theory of totalitarianism, the far right does not differentiate between totalitarian and liberal democracies, but directly ascribed the characteristics of totalitarianism to liberal democracies per se.
 By portraying liberal democracy and communism as totalitarian systems, the far right in Germany has rather successfully coined its image as the sole opposition to an alleged leftist mainstream, with the AfD as the only alternative for Germany.
 By inscribing itself in the tradition of a patriotism à la Stauffenberg, it differentiates itself from National Socialism and an alleged old right.

 Positioning its ideology in that way has allowed the far right to portray itself as a dissident movement — fighting against totalitarianism while whitewashing itself from any totalitarian intentions.
 Popular images comparing contemporary German politics to communist totalitarianism in street movements have been incorporated by more highbrow circles into the well-established far-right strategy of setting up a quasi-homogenous and totalitarian political opponent.
 This has allowed the far right to be idolized by its followers as a sole warrior for, and defender of, the nation against an alleged trend of globalizing liberal totalitarianism.

-Mr Julian Gopffarth is an Early Career Researcher Fellow at CARR and a Doctoral candidate at the European Institute, London School of Economics.
+Mr Julian Gopffarth is a Doctoral Fellow at CARR and a Doctoral candidate at the European Institute, London School of Economics.
 His profile can be found here:

 © Julian Gopffarth.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).